jrudess/streamdvr/README.md

 ### Setup ###

 * Dependencies: `node.js >= 10.13.0`, `npm`, `git`, and `ffmpeg`
-* Optional Dependencies: `streamlink`, `youtube-dl`, `mfcauto`
+* Optional Dependencies: `streamlink`, `youtube-dl`

   * `streamlink` can be used to record instead of ffmpeg with a streamlink plugin at https://github.com/back-to/generic
-  * `streamlink` is used to fetch m3u8 URLS for FC2, Pixiv, and Youtube by default
+  * `streamlink` is used to fetch m3u8 URLS for FC2, and Pixiv by default
     * `fc2` requires a streamlink plugin provided at `plugins/streamlink/fc2.py`
-  * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch and Mixer by default
+  * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch, Mixer, and Youtube by default
   * `mfcauto` is used to fetch m3u8 URLs for MyFreeCams

 * Install StreamDVR